 Both services closely watch your credit profile, monitoring it for any odd activity that should give you notification of any attempts to open a credit line in your name.
 Monitoring of the use of your Social Security Number, which both services provide, also can help in this area.

 A handy feature found in both pricing tiers of IdentityForce is its Credit Score Simulator.
 This simulator will give you an idea of how different actions you take regarding credit card balances or payments could affect your credit score.
-I like this feature quite a bit.
+I like this feature quite a bit, although some people will prefer a service that focuses solely on identity theft features, like LifeLock.

 Both LifeLock and IdentityForce can help you freeze your credit with the credit reporting bureaus, if desired.
 This prevents anyone from opening a line of credit in your name.
 However, you will have to unfreeze your credit if you plan to try to open a new line of credit in the future.